dominant-strategies/quai-docusaurus/docs/learn/tokenomics/tokenomics-overview/tokenomics-overview.md

 ## Token Mechanics

 All post-genesis supply issuance of both Quai and Qi occurs through the following mechanics.
-There will be a pre-set allotment of Quai supply generated and allocated as part of the Genesis block, as outlined in the [Genesis Allocations](/learn/tokenomics/genesis-allocations/genesis-allocations.md) page.
+There will be a pre-set allotment of Quai supply generated and allocated as part of the Genesis block, as outlined in the [genesis allocations page](/learn/tokenomics/genesis-allocations/genesis-allocations.md).

 ### Emissions